Note: Information on this page may not be used for commercial or marketing purposes.

 Sustainability Communications Coordinator

-Hannah Ulloa focuses on digital media design and marketing for various programs of the Office of Sustainability.
-Her responsibilities involve maintaining and developing the digital and physical aspects of outreach and engagement programs.
+Hannah Ulloa is the Sustainability Communications Coordinator for the University of Florida Office of Sustainability.
+Her responsibilities involve improving the graphics and messaging of current and upcoming programs across campus, social media and the Office of Sustainability website as well as overseeing aspects of outreach and engagement programs.
 With a background in Architecture and Photography, she specializes in designing visual content and applies these skills in every opportunity.
-Hannah works in collaboration with the Outreach and Communications Coordinator, Allison Vitt, to improve the graphics and messaging of current and upcoming programs across campus, social media and the Office of Sustainability website.
-She has been an intern with nonprofit We Are Neutral since January 2016 and continues to freelance as a graphic designer and social media manager.
 She is strongly passionate about human connection with the natural world and when she finds free time, she spends it with her dog or enjoying a latte at a local coffee shop.